jennybc/stat540_2014/seminars/seminar92_git.md

 + [Using Version Control with RStudio][rstudiogit]

-+ [Create a repository][ghcreate] on GitHub, or navigate to an existing repository in your web browser.
++ [Create a repository][ghcreate] on GitHub, and select the checkbox labeled *Initialize this repository with a README*
++ Open the repository in your web browser
-+ [Copy the repository URL][ghclone] of your project to the clipboard by clicking the *Copy to clipboard* icon next to *HTTPS clone URL* on the right-hand side of the project page.
++ [Copy the repository URL][ghclone] of your project to the clipboard by clicking the *Copy to clipboard* icon next to *HTTPS clone URL* on the right-hand side of the project page
 + Follow the [RStudio documentation][rstudiogit] for
-  *Creating a new project based on a Git or Subversion repository*.
+  *Creating a new project based on a Git or Subversion repository*
++ It's also possible to
+  + create a new RStudio project from scratch and request that RStudio make it a git repo upon creation
+  + or add version control to an existing RStudio project
+  + and then import that git repository into GitHub

 [rstudiogit]: http://www.rstudio.com/ide/docs/version_control/overview
 [ghcreate]: https://help.github.com/articles/create-a-repo